argoproj/argo-rollouts/README.md

 Two sets of installation manifests are provided:

-* manfiest/install.yaml - Standard rollout-controller installation with cluster access.
-Use this manifest set if you plan to use the rollout-controller to deploy applications through the entire cluster.
+* manfiest/install.yaml - Standard argo-rollouts installation with cluster access.
+Use this manifest set if you plan to use the argo-rollouts to deploy applications through the entire cluster.

-* manfiest/namespace-install.yaml - Installation of rollout-controller which requires only namespace level privileges (does not need cluster roles).
+* manfiest/namespace-install.yaml - Installation of argo-rollouts which requires only namespace level privileges (does not need cluster roles).
 Use this manifest set if you want to only manage rollouts in a specific namespace.

-You can install the rollout-controller using either of these manifests by using kubectl apply or leveraging a GitOps tool like [argo-cd](https://github.com/argoproj/argo-cd) to deploy the rollout-controller
+You can install the argo-rollouts using either of these manifests by using kubectl apply or leveraging a GitOps tool like [argo-cd](https://github.com/argoproj/argo-cd) to deploy the argo-rollouts